alistairmcmillan/alistairmcmillan.github.io/_posts/2024-02-22-Fun-and-games-with-Java-keystores.md

 Now you have a keystore with a public/private key pair for your server, but if you use this keystore browsers will warn visitors to your server that your connection is "potentially insecure" as the certificate is "self-signed".
 So you create a CSR that you send off to a CA, who sign it, thus telling browsers that it can be trusted.

-# Step 3 - Import your signed cert
+# Step 3 - Import your signed certificate

 When your CA sends back your signed certificate they can send it in a number of formats.
-Sometimes you'll get your cert and the intermediate cert that was used to sign it in the same file (sometimes called a cert chain file).
+Sometimes you'll get your certificate and the intermediate certificate that was used to sign it in the same file (sometimes called a certificate chain file).
 Sometimes they'll be in separate files.
-A quirk of keytool is that it can only import cert chain files if they are in PKCS#7 format (these usually have a p7b file extension).
+A quirk of keytool is that it can only import certificate chain files if they are in PKCS#7 format (these usually have a p7b file extension).

-So there are different methods to import your signed cert and any assocaited certs...
+So there are different methods to import your signed certificate and any associated certificates...

 ## Option 1 - Import a p7b certificate chain

 > ```keytool -importcert -alias starfleet -trustcacerts -file starfleet.p7b -keystore keystore.jks```

-This command will let you import a cert chain (which contains your cert and any certs used to sign it in one file) into your keystore.
+This command will let you import a cert chain (which contains your certificate and any certificates used to sign it in one file) into your keystore.
 The alias must match the alias you used at the start when you generated your public/private key pair.

 If this works successfully keytool will say "Certificate reply was installed in keystore".

 <a class="image" href="{{site.baseurl}}/images/Certificate p7b reply import.png" data-lightbox="image-1" data-title="Example of importing a certificate reply from a certificate authority">
 <img src="{{site.baseurl}}/images/Certificate p7b reply import.png" style="width:500px;" /></a>

 And you're done.
-If you run the ```keytool -list -keystore keystore.jks``` command you should just see one entry for your certs.
+If you run the ```keytool -list -keystore keystore.jks``` command you should just see one entry for your certificates.

 <a class="image" href="{{site.baseurl}}/images/Certificate p7b done.png" data-lightbox="image-1" data-title="Example of importing a certificate reply from a certificate authority">
 <img src="{{site.baseurl}}/images/Certificate p7b done.png" style="width:500px;" /></a>